armchaircaver/Baillie-PSW/README.md

 Math.
 Comp.
 90 (2021), 1931-1955
 https://arxiv.org/pdf/2006.14425v1.pdf,  https://homes.cerias.purdue.edu/~ssw/bfw.pdf

-baillie_psw.py contains the implemetation of the algorithm
+- baillie_psw.py contains the implemetation of the algorithm

-baillie PSW test suite.py  has a suite of tests to test the algorithm, using sieve and segmented sieve to generate test numbers
+- baillie PSW test suite.py  has a suite of tests of the algorithm, using sieve and segmented sieve to generate test numbers

-Compare pseudoprimes.py is a test suite to compare the performance and correctness of the standard and strengthened Lucas algorithms, using known pseudoprimes obtained from Pseudoprime Statistics, Tables, and Data (Fermat, Miller-Rabin, Lucas, Fibonacci, Pell, Frobenius, Baillie-PSW), Dana Jacobsen, 31 March 2020, http://ntheory.org/pseudoprimes.html
+- Compare pseudoprimes.py is a test suite to compare the performance and correctness of the standard and strengthened Lucas algorithms, using known pseudoprimes obtained from Pseudoprime Statistics, Tables, and Data (Fermat, Miller-Rabin, Lucas, Fibonacci, Pell, Frobenius, Baillie-PSW), Dana Jacobsen, 31 March 2020, http://ntheory.org/pseudoprimes.html